 Budoshin Ju-Jitsu is the gentle art of self-defense.
 It incorporates Judo [throws, pins & matwork], Aikido [leverage, momentum, pressure points & joint locks] and Karate [hits & kicks] into an extremely effective self-defense system.
 Budoshin Ju-Jitsu will allow you to have absolute control over your attacker[s] in a wide variety of situations.
-All techniques are taught for self-defense situations with one or more attackers; there are no katas or forms practice in which you are dealing with an imaginary enemy.
-Budoshin Ju-Jitsu also teaches the art of Ju-Jitsu.
+All techniques are taught for street self-defense situations with one or more attackers; there are no katas or forms practice in which you are dealing with an imaginary enemy.
+Budoshin Ju-Jitsu also teaches you the art of Ju-Jitsu.
 As you progress you learn the intricacies of the art and why techniques work as they do.
-Not only will you acquire technical expertise but you will also develop a sound theoretical and philosophical background in the art.
+Not only will you acquire technical expertise but you will also develop a sound theoretical and philosophical understanding of the art.

 HISTORY OF BUDOSHIN JU-JITSU: